-Minimizing the disturbance of land, wildlife, and water is a priority for Crew and we continuously seek innovative ways to ensure areas around our operations are protected.
+Crew continuously strives to minimize the disturbance of land, wildlife, and water and remains dedicated to seeking innovative ways to protect the areas around our operations.

-From the early planning stages, we are mindful of cultural and environmental sensitives and maintain this awareness throughout the life cycle of the project.
+From the early planning stages, we are mindful of cultural and environmental sensitives and maintain this awareness throughout the project’s life cycle.

-Our approach to protecting biodiversity and reducing our physical impact includes prioritizing the environment over convenience and location preferences, ongoing consultations with stakeholders, emergency response training for spill and incident preparedness, and proactive monitoring and asset integrity policies to uphold responsible operational practices.
+Our approach to protecting biodiversity and reducing the physical impact of our operations starts with prioritizing the environment over convenience and location preferences.
+We engage in ongoing consultations with stakeholders, conduct emergency response training for spill and incident preparedness, and implement proactive monitoring and asset integrity policies to uphold responsible operational practices.

 Strategies to Protect Land and Biodiversity